fgasdia/LongwaveModePropagator.jl/docs/src/index.md

 (@v1.5) pkg> instantiate
 ```

-If you'll be working primarily in Julia, you probably want to `cd` to your working directory, `] activate` a new environment, and then `add` LongwaveModePropagator.
+If you'll be working primarily in Julia, you probably want to `cd` to your working directory, `] activate` a new environment, and then `add` LongwaveModePropagator (but note that the package is not in Julia's General registry and must be installed with the GitHub URL).

 Julia has an excellent built-in package manager (accessed by typing `]` from the REPL) that keeps track of the versions of all dependencies within an environment.
 This means you can leave your code, come back to it two years later on a new computer, and as long as you have all the original files (including the `Project.toml` and `Manifest.toml` files), you can `instantiate` the exact environment you were last working with.